-- Coaches are required to be at the gym a minimum of 15 minutes before the scheduled start of the game.
+2. Coaches are required to be at the gym a minimum of 15 minutes before the scheduled start of the game.
 Coaches are requested to “chaperone” their players before the start of their game and keep them out of the way of the underway game.
 Please, remind the players to hold their ball until their time on the court.
 Every effort should be made to start games at the designated time including getting scorebook and clock operations set up quickly.
-In cases where game times are running late, game officials have the authority to shorten or eliminate warm ups, half-time breaks, and timeouts.
+In cases where game times are running late, game officials have the authority to shorten or eliminate warmups, half-time breaks, and timeouts.

 4. A Forfeit occurs when a team does not have five players after five minutes from the scheduled start of a game.
-In the case of not enough players, the two head coaches can agree to play the game even if five players are not present however; 1) both coaches must agree up front, and 2) if the game is started, it becomes an official game, and 3) a team must have at least four players .
+In the case of not enough players, the two head coaches can agree to play the game even if five players are not present however; 1) both coaches must agree up front, 2) if the game is started, it becomes an official game, and 3) a team must have at least four players .

 In the playoffs, the overtime periods will last until a winner is determined.
 If the score remains tied after the first two-minute overtime, there will be an additional two-minute overtime period.
 All players who were on the bench for the preceding overtime period must play in the new period.
 If additional overtime periods are needed, the same overtime-period by overtime-period substitution rules will apply.

-- In the 1st/2nd Grade league, defenders will remain inside the foul lanes.
-In the 3rd/4th Grade and 5th/6th Grade age groups, emphasis is placed on the development of skills.
-In view of this, each team must play man-to-man defense.
+3rd/4th Grade and 5th/6th Grade- Each team must play man-to-man defense.
 Violations of these rules will result in a warning; repeated violations will result in a technical foul being called.
 The primary issue officials are taught to regulate is the defender that is just “following the ball” without any regard for guarding a specific player.

 a) The defense cannot pickup their man before he crosses half court, but MUST pick him up by the time he reaches the three-point area and must remain in close proximity until the ball reaches the foul lane.

 c) 3rd/4th Grade - full-court pressure will only be permitted in the last minute of the game of the regular season (and overtime if applicable).
 During the playoffs pressing will be permitted in the final minute of the second and fourth quarters.
 A team leading by 15 points shall not full court press.

-d) 7th/8th Grade and 9th/12th Grade - Full-court pressure is permitted at all times, except when a team gains a 20-point lead, the team in the lead will not be allowed to apply defensive pressure until the offense crosses mid-court.
+d) 7th/8th Grade and 9th/12th Grade - Full-court pressure is permitted at all times, except when a team is leading by 15 points.
+The team in the lead will not be allowed to apply defensive pressure until the offense crosses mid-court.

-- Minor modifications can be made to these rules through a consensus agreement of the Green Hornets Boys’ Basketball Council, league coaches, and the League Director prior to or during the regular season.
+15. Minor modifications can be made to these rules through a consensus agreement of the Green Hornets Boys’ Basketball Council, league coaches, and the League Coordinator prior to or during the regular season.

-Any concerns that you may have during the course of the season can be brought to the attention of one of the members of the Boys’ Basketball Council (Liam O’Callaghan or Mark Glagola).
+Any concerns that you may have during the season can be brought to the attention of Kurt Cerny, boys basketball commissioner.